top of page

 Quite often, the abstract is written last even if it comes first in a published paper.
 This is because your final results and analysis may mean that you have to go back and change your initial abstract.
 It is often best to write the literature review first.
 This will help you get a better grasp of the topic.

-The key to being successful in writing your master's thesis successfully is time management.
+The key to being successful in writing your postgraduate thesis successfully is time management.
 Set aside time every day to work on specific portions of your thesis.
 Waiting for the last minute may result in disaster.

 Write your introduction

-In a previous post named How to Write Your Research Paper, I described the hourglass shape of the IMRAD format.
-The introduction is the funnel shape of that hourglass.
 It goes from broadly introducing the context of the problem and narrows down to specific objectives or hypotheses.
 There are five main components to the introduction, and we will discuss them in turn.

 1. Introducing the scope of the problem.
 You need to make it clear what the scope and nature of the problem being investigated or studied.
 And this should be done clearly and concisely.
 Your reader should get a good grasp of the relevance and importance of the problem.